-- 1. A licensed psychologist, certified school psychologist, psychiatrist, developmental pediatrician, licensed physician, licensed physician assistant or licensed nurse practitioner certifies that the individual has a diagnosis of developmental disability with a high probability of resulting in an intellectual disability or autism which is documented by the results of a standardized diagnostic tool. - 2.
-A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following: - a.
-Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living based on a standardized adaptive functioning test. - 3.
-The individual is 8 years of age or younger. - 4.
-The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
-The medical evaluation may be the medical evaluation approved by the Department (Form MA 51), or an examination that is completed by a licensed physician, physician's assistant, or nurse practitioner that states the individual is recommended for an ICF/ORC level of care.
+1. A licensed physician, including a developmental pediatrician, licensed physician's assistant or certified registered nurse practitioner must certify on DP 1090 that the individual has a medically complex condition.

+2. A QDDP certifies that the individual has impairments in adaptive behavior based on the results of a standardized assessment of adaptive functioning which shows that the individual has both of the following:

+a.
+Significant limitation in meeting the standards of maturation, learning, personal independence, or social responsibility of his or her age and cultural group; and b.
+Substantial adaptive skill deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living based on a standardized adaptive functioning test.

+3. The individual is 21 years of age or younger.

+4. The results of a medical evaluation completed within the previous 365 days that reflects the individual's current medical condition.
+The medical evaluation may be the medical evaluation approved by the Department (Form MA 51), or an examination that is completed by a licensed physician, licensed physician's assistant, or certified registered nurse practitioner that states the individual is recommended for an ICF/ORC level of care.